Pollution killing 9 million people a year, Africa hardest hit - study

 Register now for FREE unlimited access to Reuters.com

-Air pollution from industry processes along with urbanization drove a 7% increase in pollution-related deaths from 2015 to 2019, according to the scientists’ analysis of data on global mortality and pollution levels.
+Air pollution from industry processes along with urbanization drove a 7% increase in pollution-related deaths from 2015 to 2019, according to the review of data on global mortality and pollution levels by The Lancet Commission on Pollution and Health.

 "We're sitting in the stew pot and slowly burning," said Richard Fuller, a study co-author and head of the global nonprofit Pure Earth.
 But unlike climate change, malaria, or HIV, "we haven't given (environmental pollution) much focus."